charlie5/lace-prototype-deprecated/README.md

 Content
 =======

-   - Components are organised into dependendy tiers (ie layers).
+   - Components are organised into dependency tiers (ie layers).
    - Each component in a tier can only depend on components in lower tiers.

    - Diagram: 'lace/document/components/lace-components.png'.